rubendg/algorand-counter-app/README.md

 - [`application`](./application), contains the application written in PyTeal and some convenience tools for compilation and deployment
 - [`client`](./client), contains a React web frontend for interacting with the application

+## Known Issues

+- Connecting the dApp to a locally running Algorand node, through WalletConnect + Pera Wallet does not work.
+Pera wallet currently only allows connecting to either testnet or mainnet.